|Leslie A Langer||1972|

 Read the online newspaper Weston Patch

-Click on a Class on the left to check out the classmates from your year
+Click on a Class on the right to check out the classmates from your year

 John G. King, WHS Class of '69, passed away January 8, 2022 in Albany, GA.